-The best pizza in Hong Kong
+The best pizzas in Hong Kong

-This Hollywood Road spot has been serving up rustic Italian fare for years and has never lost its status as one of the best pizza joints in the city.
-Margherita is the way to go here, made in traditional Neopolitan style in a custom-designed pizza oven shipped straight from Italy.
-The crust is light and crunchy and the base thin, the sauce is bursting with flavour, and the buffalo mozzarella is the savoury icing on top.
+This Hollywood Road spot has been serving up rustic Italian fare for years and has never lost its status as one of the best pizza joints in Hong Kong.
+The margherita is our favourite, made in traditional Neopolitan style in a custom-designed pizza oven shipped straight from Italy.
+The crust is light and crunchy and the base thin.
+The sauce is bursting with flavour and the buffalo mozzarella is the savoury icing on top.

 This laid-back bar and restaurant has made a fairly big impact in the sleepy backstreets of Kennedy Town.
 Alvy’s mixes local flair with classic, New York-style pizzas, resulting in pies that are distinctly different in the most delicious of ways.
 Try the Bak Gwei pie topped with gruyere béchamel, mozzarella, char siu and minced ginger.
 It’s so wrong that it’s bizarrely right.

 You’d think that this Repulse Bay resto would rest on the laurels of its beautiful setting but nay, its wood-fired pizzas are the real deal.
 A cold beer plus one of the signature pies topped with porcini mushrooms, buffalo mozzarella, parma ham and rocket – taken in along with the resplendent view – is a true joy.